Horace Jansen Beemer

 Horace Jansen Beemer (c.
 1845 - July 22, 1912) was an American railway contractor and businessman active in Canada.

-There is little known of Beemer before he came to Canada in the 1870s and was employed on the Welland Canal.
+Little is known of Beemer before he came to Canada in the 1870s and was employed on the Welland Canal.
 He was soon involved in contracts of his own including a municipal water system in Quebec City and a railway contract with the :fr:Quebec and Lake St-John Railway.
-Up until about 1900, his business interest grew and prospered.
+Up until about 1900, his business interests grew and prospered.
 After that time, his activity and influence diminished.

-While Horace Beemer never became a top level decision-maker and financier, he did contribute substantially to the construction of railways and operation of related businesses.
+While Horace Beemer never became a top level decision-maker and financier, he did contribute substantially to the construction of railways and the operation of related businesses.

 He died in London in 1912.